owuordickson/t-graank/PyCharm/README.md

-Includes the Python codes for the NDVI-Kenya Project
+Includes the Python codes for that implement fuzzy temporal gradual patterns and also the NDVI-Kenya Project